-Holy Island of Lindisfarne has the only oyster beds on the English coast until you reach Norfolk.
+Lindisfarne Oysters - Holy Island of Lindisfarne has the only oyster beds on the English coast until you reach Norfolk.
 You can buy and eat Lindisfarne Oysters all year round.

-This smoked fish delicacy is produced in the seaside villages of Craster and Seahouses since 1843.
+Craster Kippers - this smoked fish delicacy is produced in the seaside villages of Craster and Seahouses since 1843.
 With only one smokehouse left, that of L Robson & Sons in Craster, the best way to eat smoked kippers is simple – served up with hunks of buttered brown bread.

 Ham & Pease Pudding Stotties

-A stotty is a large round flatbread with a heavy texture, otherwise known as oven bottom bread.
+Ham & Pease Pudding Stotties - is a stotty is a large round flatbread with a heavy texture, otherwise known as oven bottom bread.
 Traditionally, stotties are halved and filled to make a huge sandwich.
 The most famous of these is a ham and pease pudding stotties.
 Pease pudding is a savoury paste made of boiled split yellow peas.
 Water, salt and some spices are added to it and they are cooked into a smooth and easily spreadable paste.

-A singing hinny is a scone or griddlecake and it truly is Northumberland traditional food, cooked on a hot griddle pan.
+Singin Hinnies - is a scone or griddlecake and it truly is Northumberland traditional food, cooked on a hot griddle pan.
 The singing refers to the sizzling of the fat in the dough as it’s cooked on a griddle or hot plate as if the scone is singing.
 Made from baking powder which is added as a raising agent to a mixture of flour, butter, lard, currants, salt and milk. .
 Hinny is simply a term of affection in Northumberland, proof of just how beloved this humble little scone is.

-Lindisfarne mead is a fortified honey wine blended with locally drawn water, fermented grape juice, herbs and spirits.
+Lindisfarne Mead - is a fortified honey wine blended with locally drawn water, fermented grape juice, herbs and spirits.
 Originally made by the monks who once lived on the Holy Island of Lindisfarne off the coast of Northumberland.

-Made in a pan where its gets its name from, an English spin on the French classic dauphinoise potatoes.
+Pan Haggerty - made in a pan where its gets its name from, an English spin on the French classic dauphinoise potatoes.
 Made with thinly sliced tatties, fried onions and mature cheddar cheese.
 The potatoes garnish the top of the dish they’re usually sliced and covered with grated cheese.
 Inside the dish is any meat leftover from previous meals – perhaps a roast, or corned beef.

-Many of the locally made cheeses are named after somewhere or something in Northumberland, such as Kielder, Cheviot, Northumberlandia and Hadrian.
+Cheese - many of the locally made cheeses are named after somewhere or something in Northumberland, such as Kielder, Cheviot, Northumberlandia and Hadrian.